Mobility on demand

 On-demand mobility services are only as good as the technology behind them.
 The employees at ioki have developed an IT platform that receives journey requests and processes them in smart ways.
 The solution is an algorithm that enables smart pooling and routing.
 Passengers with similar routes travel together.
 The platform has two apps: one for passengers and one for drivers.

 In Summer 2018, an individual shuttle service was launched in Hamburg that can be ordered by app and takes passengers to their destination following flexible routes.
 The service is integrated into public transportation and can be used on a normal ticket in Hamburg's transit network. ioki and Verkehrsbetriebe Hamburg-Holstein GmbH (VHH), Hamburg's transport operator, launched the service for the city's Lurup and Osdorf districts.
-From autumn 2019 will start operating in Billbrook Ioki Hamburg.
+On Nov 11th 2019 was launched the service in Hamburgs Billbrook district.

 Passengers requesting similar routes are automatically grouped into carpools using an algorithm and travel together.
 The new service uses state-of-the-art zero-emission electric vehicles from British automaker LEVC.
 The vehicles have six seats and are accessible thanks to a ramp to help wheelchair users board.
 They also conveniently transport strollers.